-In conclusion, the stripes that dominate the low-energy physics of \LSCO\ show a gradual freezing out of spin dynamics upon cooling.
-This is suggestive of the glassy character of the dynamics, as predicted for the model of stripe dynamics based on magnetic frustration caused by quenched disorder in the charge sector.
+In conclusion, the stripes that dominate the low-energy physics of \LSCO\ order on the muon time-scale around 35~K, but display slow dynamics that freeze out of spin dynamics upon cooling below 20~K. The distribution of activated spin correlation times detected by both muons and NMR indicate glassy behaviour which is most probably due to the inherent frustration introduced by charge disorder in the magnetic couplings.
 However the presence of a high temperature wipeout in the NMR, which has no analogue in $\mu^{+}$SR, indicates that this charge quenching is not complete.
-The influence of such dynamics of stripe phases on the physics of the cuprates remains an open and intriguing question \cite{andrade}.
+The influence of such stripe phase dynamics on the physics of the cuprates remains an open and intriguing question \cite{andrade}.

-Part of this work was carried out at the S$\mu$S, Paul Scherrer Institut, Switzerland and at the STFC ISIS facility, UK and we are grateful for the provision of beamtime and to R. Schuermann and A. Amato for technical support.
+Part of this work was carried out at the S$\mu$S, Paul Scherrer Institut, Switzerland and at the STFC ISIS facility, UK and we are grateful for the provision of beamtime.
+We thank R. Scheuermann and A. Amato for technical support.
 We thank EPSRC (UK) for financial support.